bombcheck/FB.Light/README.md

 In short you will:

 1. Configure the Arduino IDE to communicate with the ESP8266.
 2. Upload the sketch (from this repo).
-The sketch is setup for a 99 pixel WS2812B RGB LED Strip on pin 3 with DMA enabled.
+The sketch is setup for a 88 pixel WS2812B GRB LED Strip on pin 3 with DMA enabled.
     (change the applicable options in "definitions.h" to your desire).
 3. Patch FastLED Library (not neccessary when using the library included in this repo!):